How to install cabinet hardware the right way so you don’t mess up the lovely finish on your new cabinets.

 It can be really scary drilling holes in your brand new beautiful cabinets.
 Whether you painted old cabinets or got brand new ones, you don’t want to do anything to disturb the untouched finish.

-To Add Hardware, or not to?
-That is the Question.
+To add hardware to cabinets, or not to?
+That is the question.